manfredsteyer/angular-oauth2-oidc/README.md

 ## Tested Environment

-Successfully tested with **Angular 7** and its Router, PathLocationStrategy as well as HashLocationStrategy and CommonJS-Bundling via webpack.
+Successfully tested with **Angular 8**, **Angular 7**, and its Router, PathLocationStrategy as well as HashLocationStrategy and CommonJS-Bundling via webpack.
 At server side we've used IdentityServer (.NET/ .NET Core) and Redhat's Keycloak (Java).

 **Angular 6**: Use Version 4.x of this library.
 Version 4.x was tested with Angular 6.
 You can also try the newer version 5.x of this library which has a much smaller bundle size.